In an emergency

 Need help fast

-If it’s not a 999 emergency, you can dial 111 if you need help fast.
+If it’s not a 999 emergency but you do need help fast you can:

 What happens next?